 Its easy to get carried away with the nagging feeling that someone is listening to your phone conversations or bugging your computer, and paranoia is by no means a healthy state of mind.
-However, in some cases, you may have very good reason to be suspicious.
-For example, when a piece of information is used by your former partners solicitors in your divorce case that they have no right or reason to know, such as something you mentioned on the phone to a friend or within a private email.
-The information may even relate to your location at a given day and time, which no one who hasnt keeping a close eye on your movements would know.
+However, you may have very good reason to be suspicious sometimes.
+For example, when your former partners solicitors use a piece of information in your divorce case, they have no right or reason to know, such as something you mentioned on the phone to a friend or in a private email.
+The information may even relate to your location on a given day and time, which no one who hasn'tt kept a close eye on your movements would know.

-The good news for your peace of mind is that there are ways you can also use technology to fight back, in what is known as counter surveillance.
-Even if you use this technology and find absolutely nothing to confirm your suspicions, at worst youll feel a little silly for being so paranoid and at best youll be able to sleep more soundly at night.
-There are plenty of simple but effective devices you can use to sweep your home, workplace and even your car to ensure that no recording, spying, listening or tracking bugs are being used.
+The good news for your peace of mind is that there are ways you can also use technology to fight back, in what is known as counter-surveillance.
+Even if you use this technology and find nothing to confirm your suspicions, at worst, you'll feel a little silly for being so paranoid, and at best, you'll be able to sleep more soundly at night.
+There are plenty of simple but effective devices to sweep your home, workplace and even your car to ensure that no recording, spying, listening or tracking bugs are being used.

 Home and workplace checking for bugs

-The first thing to do if you suspect your ex is spying on you is to make a list of all the most likely places where this could be happening, starting with your home and your workplace.
+If you suspect your ex is spying on you, the first thing to do is list the most likely places where this could happen, starting with your home and workplace.
 Your home is the most likely option, so start there by taking the following steps:

-- Check if any objects have been moved (marks made in dust is a good indicator)
+- Check if any objects have been moved (marks made in the dust are a good indicator).

-- Turn all the lights off and go around the room with a flashlight to see if you can catch a reflection or glare on the lens of the camera
+- Turn all the lights off and go around the room with a flashlight to see if you can catch a reflection or glare on the camera's lens.

-- Look for a recording light (most spy cameras wont have this for obvious reasons, but some that arent designed to be concealed might) and listen for sounds of the camera activating.
+- Look for a recording light (most spy cameras won't have this for obvious reasons, but some that aren'tt designed to be concealed might) and listen for sounds of the camera activating.

 Could your car be bugged?

-As well as checking your home and workplace, its also a good idea to use your bug detector to sweep your car for hidden devices.
-GPS trackers emit signals too, and these can be detected by sensitive bug finders.
-You can also take a look inside and underneath your car for any suspicious-looking black boxes, or even innocuous-seeming objects like torches which have found their way into your boot and could be concealing trackers or recorders.
+As well as checking your home and workplace, using your bug detector to sweep your car for hidden devices is a good idea.
+GPS car trackers emit signals too, which can be detected by sensitive bug finders.
+You can also look inside and underneath your car for suspicious-looking black boxes or even innocuous-seeming objects like torches that have found their way into your boot and could be concealing trackers or recorders.

 Protecting your smartphone and laptop